RackWare-Inc/Rackware-Golden-Template/README.md

 ## License Requirements
 For migration using the RMM server, the license model is “Bring Your Own License” (BYOL).
 This is a subscription-based license, paid monthly.
 Each license allows you to migrate one or more servers during the subscription period.
- If this the first-time order and using Rackware RMM server, then there is a 3-month promotional period.
+ If this the first-time order and using RMM server, then there is a 3-month promotional period.
 Thereafter you will need to purchase the license directly from Rackware (sales@rackwareinc.com).
 For additional information about pricing or inquiries, reach out to sales@rackwareinc.com